abdulgilani/spectrumlink/README.md

 # About the project
 The project is a social networking platform for neurodivergents having trouble connecting with people to connect with each other.
 This is the SpectrumLink Client code.
+The chat functionality is still under construction

 # Built with
 The frameworks/libraries and preprocessor utilized in this project are the following: